top of page

 Growing up, when I wasn’t going to the Hop for ice cream, I was taking a drive to south Asheville’s Biltmore Park shopping district.
 There’ve always been a smattering of ice-cream parlors in this section of town.
 It's a matter of that undeniable truth; wherever pedestrians and boutiques are combined, the closest ice-cream spot is never too far away.

-So normally, I wouldn’t particularly notice a new-player in this ancient game of south Asheville ice-cream.
+Typically, I wouldn’t particularly notice a new-player in this ancient game of south Asheville ice-cream.
 But here, they’re serving their frozen delights on hot slices of waffle.
 They’re pulling me back in, you see.
 Ice cream and waffles?
 Dang right you got my interest.

 And let me tell you, the promise pays off and then some.
 The combination of doughy and creamy comes off just right, accelerating it to my top choice for an ice-cream stop whether I’m in Biltmore Park for a movie, fine dining, or to sit on a bench while my sister goes shopping.